Lunar Mansions

-Discover the 27 celestial divisions that map the Moon’s journey.
-Rooted in ancient Vedic science, Nakshatras are more than astrology — they are a precise astronomical framework.
+Discover the 27 celestial divisions that map the Moon's journey across the sky.
+Rooted in ancient Vedic science, Nakshatras are more than astrology — they are a precise astronomical framework for understanding cosmic timing, emotional rhythms, and daily decision-making.

-27 sectors along the ecliptic, each 13°20' wide.
-The Moon transits one Nakshatra per day.
+27 equal sectors along the ecliptic, each spanning 13°20′.
+The Moon transits one mansion per day — shaping daily energy.

-Nakshatras form the backbone of Panchanga, Muhurat, and festival calculations.
+Nakshatras form the backbone of Panchanga, Muhurat election, and festival calculations — a living astronomical calendar.

-Each mansion has a deity, symbol, and planetary lord — shaping its energetic signature.
+Each mansion carries a unique deity, symbol, and planetary lord — shaping its energetic signature and practical influence.

-The starting point is traditionally fixed at the vernal equinox point (Ashwini), though some systems use the fixed star Spica (Chitra) as a reference.
+The starting point is traditionally fixed at the vernal equinox point (Ashwini), though some systems reference the fixed star Spica (Chitra) as the anchor.
+This dual-reference system highlights the sophistication of Vedic astronomical thinking.

 |---|---|---|---|---|---|